A Notion of Uniqueness for the Adversarial Bayes Classifier: The adversarial Bayes classifier in one dimension

-These classifiers $\td A_1$ and $\td A_2$ have ``one-sided" regularity--- the connected components of $\td A_1$ and $\td A_2^C$ have length strictly greater than $2\e$.
-Next, we use these classifiers with one-sided regularity to construct a classifier $A'$ for which both $A'$ and $(A')^C$ have components larger than $2\e$.
+This result suffices to establish \cref{thm:adv_bayes_and_degenerate}; a brief proof sketch follows.
+The classifiers $\td A_1$ and $\td A_2$ have ``one-sided" regularity--- the connected components of $\td A_1$ and $\td A_2^C$ have length strictly greater than $2\e$.
+Next, we use these classifiers to construct a classifier $A'$ for which both $A'$ and $(A')^C$ have components larger than $2\e$.